andreasmhallberg/readingnotes/Abu-Rabia, 2001. The role of vowels in reading Semitic scripts.md

 - Negligible difference in reading comprehension in between voweling conditions.
 49 [Results of this are presented differently form the word naming experiment. p-value presented for Arabic and Hebrew data together.]

 - No correlation between reading accuracy and silent reading comprehension.
 50
-  - [This can be explained by icraab highly affecting accuracy scores but not comprehension.]
+  - [This can be explained by *iʿrāb* highly affecting accuracy scores but not comprehension.]
   - Author's explanation: 53

   > The lack of a match is due to the possibility that reading in the silent reading comprehension process with unvowelized tests the reader's cognitive effort is focused on morphological aspects of words: the *triliteral/quadriliteral-root* model of words for lexical access."